Capabilities across planning, governance, design, and delivery support.

 What It Is

-This capability shapes the core platform, cloud, and enterprise-system patterns behind modern application and data delivery, while also bringing together corporate platforms that need to operate as one coherent foundation.
+This capability shapes the platform, cloud, and enterprise-system foundations behind modern delivery, including the shared services and core business platforms that need to work together as one environment.

 Why It Matters

-This matters when organisations are modernising infrastructure, reshaping core business platforms, or trying to reduce fragmentation across delivery foundations.
+It matters when organisations are modernising infrastructure, reshaping business platforms, or trying to reduce fragmentation across their core technology foundations.

 Typical Outputs